laralee3/projectEuler/README.md

 Simple site that runs and outputs both the answer and the code for a number of different puzzles.
+Uses prism.hs syntax highlighting.

 Puzzles referenced here can be found at https://projecteuler.net/